university-of-york/uoy-design-patterns/src/pages/03-js-modules/42-data-grid.md

   * **css** - a list of css classes that can be added to the
   * **sheet-id** - the publicly accessible id of the Google Sheet you're using as the datasource.
   * **sheet-range** - the range of values within the Google Sheet you're using as the datasource
-  * **firebase-config** - the config string of the Firebase entity you're using as a datasource
+  * **firebase-config** - the config string of the Firebase entity you're using as a datasource, or a JSON object passed as a data attribute as described in the opening description
+  * **filter** - a filter string in the format `thing to filter:match type:value to filter;next item`.
+So, to look for 'biology' in the 'department' field(s), you would use `department:eq:biology`.
+The 'match type' would be one of the following values:
+    * `eq` for equal to
+    * `ne` for not equal to
+    * `gt` for greater than
+    * `lt` for less than
+* **eventIdentifier** - if using multiple data-grids on the page, it's useful to update each one separately and subscribe to unique events.
+You can pass one in here, such as a timestamp.